getify/You-Dont-Know-JS/types & grammar/ch2.md

 a.foobar;		// 2
 ```

-However, a gotcha to be aware of is that if a `string` value intended as a key can be coerced to a standard base-10 number, then it is assumed that you wanted to use it as a `number` index rather than as a `string` key!
+However, a gotcha to be aware of is that if a `string` value intended as a key can be coerced to a standard base-10 `number`, then it is assumed that you wanted to use it as a `number` index rather than as a `string` key!

 ```js
 var a = [ ];